tracel-ai/burn/burn-book/src/basic-workflow/model.md

    underlying low level implementations of tensor operations, allowing your new model to run on any backend.
 Contrary to other frameworks, the backend abstraction isn't determined by a compilation flag or a device type.
-This is important because you can extend the functionalities of a specific backend (which will be covered in the more advanced sections of this book), and it allows for an innovative autodiff system.
+This is important because you can extend the functionalities of a specific backend (see [backend extension section](../advanced/backend-extension)), and it allows for an innovative [autodiff system](../building-blocks/autodiff.md).
 You can also change backend during runtime, for instance to compute training metrics on a cpu backend while using a gpu one only to train the model.
 In our example, the backend in use will be determined later on.